tdewolff/minify/README.md

 <sup>&#42;&#42;</sup>Is already somewhat minified, so this doesn't reflect the full potential of this minifier.

+### Alternatives
 [HTML Compressor](https://code.google.com/p/htmlcompressor/) performs worse in output size (for HTML and CSS) and speed; it is a magnitude slower.
 Its whitespace removal is not precise or the user must provide the tags around which can be trimmed.
-According to HTML Compressor, it produces smaller files than a couple of other libraries.
-With HTML and CSS minification this package is better, but JS minification it is still too basic.

-### Alternatives
 An alternative library written in Go is [https://github.com/dchest/htmlmin](https://github.com/dchest/htmlmin).
-It is simpler (less bugs but not handling edge-cases) but slower.
+It is simpler but slower.
 Also [https://github.com/omeid/jsmin](https://github.com/omeid/jsmin) contains a port of JSMin, just like this JS minifier, but is slower.

-Other alternatives are bindings for existing minifiers written in other languages.
+Other alternatives are bindings to existing minifiers written in other languages.
 These are inevitably more robust and tested but will often be slower.
 For example, Java-based minifiers incur overhead of starting up the JVM.

 ## HTML [![GoDoc](http://godoc.org/github.com/tdewolff/minify/html?status.svg)](http://godoc.org/github.com/tdewolff/minify/html) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/html)](http://gocover.io/github.com/tdewolff/minify/html)